List of Friends and Joey characters: Monica Geller

-Monica E. Geller (Courteney Cox) is the younger sister of Ross and best friend of Rachel, the latter of whom she allows to live with her after Rachel forsakes her own wedding.
+Monica Elizabeth Geller (Courteney Cox) is the younger sister of Ross and best friend of Rachel, the latter of whom she allows to live with her after Rachel forsakes her own wedding.
 She works primarily as a chef at a variety of restaurants.
 She is described as the mother hen of the group, and is known for her obsessive-compulsive and competitive nature.
 Monica is often jokingly teased by the others, especially Ross, for having been overweight as a teen.

 In the second season, Monica falls for her father Jack's (Elliott Gould) friend, Richard Burke (Tom Selleck).
 Despite the twenty-one year age difference, Monica and Richard are happy, and her parents accept their relationship.
 However, as a result of Monica yearning for a family but Richard having already had one, they break up at the end of the second season.
 Monica then pursues a chain of various men until she unexpectedly begins a relationship with her longtime friend, Chandler Bing, at the end of the fourth season, during her brother Ross' wedding to Emily Waltham in London.
 Monica and Chandler try to hide their relationship from the rest of the group for much of the fifth season, but eventually everyone finds out.
 After celebrating their first anniversary in Las Vegas, they move in together and get engaged by the sixth-season finale.
 After their marriage, Monica and Chandler try to conceive children, only to discover that they are unable to do so.
 In the final season of the series, they adopt new-born twins, whom they name Erica and Jack.

 Phoebe Buffay

 Phoebe Buffay-Hannigan (Lisa Kudrow) is an odd, ditzy albeit sweet-natured masseuse who grew up homeless, sometimes telling her friends outlandish tales of life on the street.
 She is an aspiring musician who plays the guitar and sings songs with somewhat unusual lyrics at the coffee shop.
 She has an identical twin sister, Ursula Pamela Buffay (also played by Kudrow), who is just as odd as Phoebe and appeared as a recurring character on Mad About You.
 After a series of dates and relationships with a number of men, Phoebe meets Mike Hannigan (Paul Rudd) in season nine, whom she eventually marries in season ten.
-She also became a surrogate mother for her half-brother Frank Jr. (Giovanni Ribisi), giving birth to his triplets in the fifth season.
+She also became a surrogate mother for her half-brother Frank Jr. (Giovanni Ribisi), giving birth to his triplets Frank III, Leslie & Chandler in the fifth season.